vmware/vidm-saml-toolkit/README.md

 your web application as an IDP.
 What's different from Sample_AuthServer, you don't need to authorize the user by yourself, instead, you can send OAuth request to OAuth Server (such as WeChat), and verify by OAuth.

+### Sample_AppOAuth
+[Sample_AppOAuth](Sample_AppOAuth/) is also a demo of using vIDM as IDP.
+What's different from Sample_WebApp, you don't need to send SAML request to vIDM, instead, you can use OAuth to authorize the user.

 ## Try it out

 ### Prerequisites